llms-heart-mir/tutorial/_sources/part01_llms/ch01_basics/sec01-overview.md

 Remember this definition does not imply any virtues we may want from language models, i.e., factual, responsible, or explainable.

 Ok, so - what is a large language model?
-Defining LLM is as impossible as defining jazz music 😉 Let me fail in this way:
+Defining LLM is as impossible as defining jazz music 😉 (ok perhaps a bit easier.)
+Let me fail in this way:

 ```{admonition} Large Language Model
 A large language model is language models that are large enough, usually with more than a billion parameters, to demonstrate zero-shot and few-shot abilities.